phpmetrics/PhpMetrics/README.md

     curl -sS https://getcomposer.org/installer | php
     php composer.phar install --dev

-Then, to run the test suite:
+Then, in order to run the test suite:

     ./vendor/bin/phpunit

+And to build the `phar`:

+    make

 # Author